-Originally operated by the Sisters of Charity of Saint Augustine as a non-denominational hospital, Summa St. Thomas Hospital opened its doors to the Akron community in 1922.
+Originally operated by the Sisters of Charity of Saint Augustine as a non-denominational hospital, Summa Health System – St. Thomas Campus opened its doors to the Akron community in 1922.
 St. Thomas Hospital merged with Akron City Hospital to become Summa Health System in 1989.

-St. Thomas Hospital was the first in the country to recognize the medical aspects of alcoholism as a disease and is the founding location of Alcoholics Anonymous.
+Summa Health System – St. Thomas Campus was the first in the country to recognize the medical aspects of alcoholism as a disease and is the founding location of Alcoholics Anonymous.
 The hospital opened the nation's first alcoholism treatment ward and continues this longstanding dedication today.

-In 2010, Summa Akron City and St. Thomas was awarded nursing's highest honor — Magnet recognition — by the American Nurses Credentialing Center.
-Only six percent of hospitals in the United States are recognized as Magnet hospitals.
+In 2010, Summa Health System – Akron Campus and Summa Health System – St. Thomas Campus were awarded nursing's highest honor — Magnet® recognition — by the American Nurses Credentialing Center.
+Only six percent of hospitals in the United States are recognized as Magnet® hospitals.